► First pictures of Hyundai Ioniq 6

 Hyundai Ioniq 6: inspired by the retro streamliners of the 1950s

-The 6 was previewed by 2020’s super-slick Prophecy concept car, a slammed and streamlined four-door like an early Mercedes-Benz CLS on steroids.
+The 6 was previewed by 2020’s super-slick Prophecy concept car (below), a slammed and streamlined four-door like an early Mercedes-Benz CLS on steroids.
 The original streamliners were trains, planes and automobiles of the 1930s-1950s and stand-out cars from this school of design include the sleek Saab 92.

-The Ioniq 6’s bodywork swaps the 5’s angular lines for a swooping, banana-shaped aesthetic.
-It’s sadly – but inevitably – less dramatic than the Prophecy (below), but the basic ingredients are all there.
+The Ioniq 6’s bodywork swaps the 5’s angular lines for a swooping, banana-shaped aesthetic to cleave the air better and enable that 379-mile range.
+It’s sadly – but inevitably – less dramatic than the Prophecy concept, but the basic ingredients are all there.
 It’s just a little more high-riding to guarantee the interior space demanded of an electric family car.

 Note the full-width ducktail spoiler incorporating the rear lights; there are some Easter egg tricks embedded and the Ioniq 6’s aero addenda pulses with cubic lights on start-up, in a nod to Knight Rider.